 With support from CCESL staff, Fellows create projects that meet identified gaps/needs relating to community engagement at the University of Denver.
 Projects might include repositories of discipline- based engagement literature, toolkits for interdisciplinary collaboration, reviews of DU policy/practice that advances or stymies community engagement, assessment of community partner experiences, etc.

 Fellows may workshop their own community-engaged scholarship (thesis/dissertation projects) with their peers, share lessons learned, practice presentations, etc.

-Reflection.
 Fellows create a critical reflection ePortfolio to curate artifacts, document and assess their learning, and make connections between their work and their field of study, professional identity, etc.

 Fellows receive an hourly wage of at least $18/hour as well as access to project funds, professional development, mentorship, and access to a network of peers who use community engaged methods in their scholarly pursuits.